 Avoiding using small fiddly plastic bottles for shampoo in guest bathrooms which get thrown away if they are even barely used.
 The Nare was probably the first hotel in the country to provide large generous re-useable freestanding dispensers.
 Similarly Toby Ashworth has a pet hate of cellophane wrapped products.
 Paper packaging has replaced plastic packaging throughout the hotel.

 For a long while The Nare has been bottling its own drinking water and refilling its own-labelled bottles rather than shipping in crates and crates of throw away bottles.
-Needless to say rubbish is sorted and recycled where possible.
+Needless to say rubbish is sorted and recycled where possible, and past–their-best linen, towelling and soft furnishings are given or sold for charity.
+Recently a particularly satisfying donation to a local homeless charity provided starter packs of emergency home comforts to those in need.